 At the early stages of investment banking, there were only two bank divisions – the front office and the back office.
 Employees working in the front office were required to have a minimum college degree, while the back-office employees were only required to have high school diplomas.

-Front-office employees interacted with clients directly and were, therefore, required to have higher qualifications than back-office staff who performed clerical work.
+Front-office employees interacted with clients directly and were, therefore, required to possess higher qualifications than back-office staff who performed clerical work.
 However, with the increased complexity of transactions and the development of technology, the back office was split to create the middle office division.
-Employees in the division are required to possess a bachelor’s degree, MBA, and other postgraduate courses.
+Employees in the division must possess a bachelor’s degree, MBA, and other postgraduate courses.

 How Middle Offices are Changing

 With the development of technology, most banks are automating their internal operations, and human beings are being replaced in all three divisions.
-For example, Goldman Sachs replaced a majority of its equity traders with electronic trading systems as a way to increase its efficiency and cut on operation costs.
+For example, Goldman Sachs replaced a majority of its equity traders with electronic trading systems to increase its efficiency and cut operation costs.
 Jobs performed by traders, salespeople, compliance officers, and risk professionals have been taken up by computer systems.

-On the other hand, companies that have retained the middle office division are outsourcing some of their functions to private entities as a way of accessing specific expertise and reducing costs.
+On the other hand, companies that retained the middle office division are outsourcing some of their functions to private entities to access specific expertise and reduce costs.
 Other companies are moving some of their middle office functions offshore to countries with highly-educated and skilled professionals but with a substantially lower pay scale.